MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 ![MBAM Groups](images/troubleshooting-MBAM-installation-2.png)

 This provides information such as Helpdesk Group, Advanced Helpdesk Group, Report Users group, and MBAM Reports URL.
-The MBAM Reports URL, which must be provided in the MBAM setup, should be: http(s)://servername/ReportServer.
+The MBAM Reports URL must be provided in the MBAM setup and should read as: http(s)://servername/ReportServer.

 ### SQL Server name and database (DB) names

-To find the SQL Server names and instances that are hosting the MBAM DBs, log on to the MBAM Web (IIS) server and browse to this Registry subkey:
+To find the SQL Server names and instances that are hosting the MBAM DBs, log on to the MBAM Web (IIS) server, and browse to the folowing registry subkey:

 **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MBAM Server\Web**

 ![Regedit](images/troubleshooting-MBAM-installation-3.png)

-The highlighted portions are connection strings, which should have the SQL Server name, database names, and instances (if named).
+The highlighted portions are connection strings.
+These should have the SQL Server name, database names, and instances (if named).

 ### MBAM ReadWrite and ReadOnly accounts

-This information will be in the SQL Server, which we already found the name of from the web server.
+This information will be in the SQL Server database, for which we already found the name from the web server.

 #### ReadWrite account

 1. Log in to the SQL Management Studio.

-2. Right-click **MBAM Recovery and Hardware**, click **Properties**, and then click **Permissions**.
+2. Right-click **MBAM Recovery and Hardware**, select **Properties**, and then select **Permissions**.

 For example, The name of account in the lab is **MBAMWrite**.
 The Application Pool and ReadWrite account are set to be the same.